Prompting with the Future: Open-World

 Interactive digital twins

-The interactive digital twins closely resemble the real world, modeling the dynamics by meshes and providing photo-realistic rendering by Gaussian splats.
+The interactive digital twins closely resemble the real world, modeling the dynamics and providing photo-realistic rendering.

 Open-world manipulation